Etsy is an online marketplace for handmade items, whereas Shopify is a platform that may be used to set up any kind of eCommerce business.

 Difference between Shopify and Etsy: Which to Choose?

 Now that we know a lot about both platforms, let’s do a quick review of what we’ve compared so far:

 - Etsy is an online marketplace for handmade items, whereas Shopify is a platform that may be used to set up any kind of business.

-- Etsy has 33 million users while Shopify necessitates the creation of one’s own brand and generation of one’s own website traffic.
+- Etsy has 33 million users, while Shopify necessitates the creation of one’s own brand and the generation of one’s own website traffic.